 - Every Kid in a Park

-- 2016 and 2017 Fee-Free Days.
+- 2017 Fee-Free Days

-- Sequoia Parks Conservancy naturalist programs
+- Sequoia Parks Conservancy Naturalist Programs

-Centennial Anniversary of the National Park Service
+Celebrating 100-Plus Years of the National Park Service

 Find Your Park

 The National Park Service celebrated its 100th Anniversary in 2016.
 They kicked off in April 2015 with the Find Your Park campaign to encourage everyone to find their park.